 - Molete: a normal loaf of bread

-- Advancing a bulk: It’s not even worth it
+- To advance a bulk: It’s not even worth it

-- Walking on shaky ground: riding in a car
+- Walking on your ass: riding in a car

-- Struggle: The first step in any Portuguese cooking process.
-In other regions they say “refogado”
+- Estrugido: The first step in any Portuguese cooking.
+In other regions they say “refogado”.

 - Alapar: to sit well

-- Tire (drink): water from the stones with ice and lemon and a packet of sugar, which comes with it for those who want it
+- Pneu (drink): rock water with ice and lemon and a packet of sugar, which comes with it for those who want it

-- To grind your teeth : to laugh and show your teeth
+- Arreganhar a taxa: to laugh and show one’s teeth

 - Breca: a cramp